 h) The Executive shall be entitled to adopt regulations of the Association.
 Such regulations shall be binding on every Member with effect from 31st January, 2000.

 i) The Executive shall meet at least once annually for the dispatch of all competent business, failing which such business shall be conducted by post.
 Each member of the Executive shall vote on each item of business either personally or by postal ballot and the Secretary shall be responsible for notifying each member of the agenda of each meeting, for receiving and counting the votes and notifying the Executive of the majority decision.
 The Chairman or any two members of the Executive shall have power to require the Secretary to convene a Special Meeting of the Executive at any time.
 At all meetings the Chairman or in his absence the Vice Chairman shall take the Chair, failing which the meeting shall elect a Chairman.
 At all meetings of the Executive and all General meetings matters arising shall be decided by a majority of votes except as otherwise specially provided for.
 At all meetings of the Executive and all General meetings the Chairman shall have a deliberative and casting vote.

-j) At all General meetings except any meeting called for the purpose of dissolution, ten members present in person or by proxy shall form a quorum.
+j) At all General meetings except any meeting called for the purpose of dissolution, fifteen members present in person or by proxy shall form a quorum.